 - CPD records were maintained effectively.
-Staff were sufficiently qualified and competent to deliver the qualification. - Good evidence of initial assessment, prior learning needs and development needs being fully documented in a candidate learning/training plan. - Evidence of regular, scheduled, recorded contact between assessors and candidates. - Very good candidate evidence which continued to meet, and sometimes exceed, evidence requirements. - Evidence of good practice being shared with other assessors/verifiers across large centres with several campuses. - Good use of technology to support cross-campus working and to address the issues of travel and time associated with rural communities. - Candidate-centred approach embedded in contextualisation. - Innovative and interesting approaches to contextualising learning and assessment materials. - Good use of e-portfolios in some centres. - Good centre documentation that included a range of policies and procedures to support staff and candidates.
+Staff were sufficiently qualified and competent to deliver the qualification. - ♦ Good evidence of initial assessment, prior learning needs and development needs fully documented in a candidate learning/training plan. - Evidence of regular, scheduled, recorded contact between assessors and candidates. - Very good candidate evidence which continued to meet, and sometimes exceed, evidence requirements. - Evidence of good practice being shared with other assessors/verifiers. - Innovative and interesting approaches being taken to contextualise learning and assessment materials. - Good use of e-portfolios in some centres. - Good centre documentation, which included a range of policies and procedures to support staff and candidates.